Epic Games throws down an ultimatum for Steam

 Epic is the proprietor of Gears of War and, most notably in today's gaming climate, Fortnite, a title that has turned the company into a $15 billion business.
 Neither of these franchises are currently available on Steam.

 Valve, the company behind Steam, has long been unchallenged in the digital marketplace and its revenue split is a testament to this fact.
 The company's 70/30 model has been the norm across the industry for at least a decade, and Valve hasn't been forced to update that figure until recently.
-Just before the Epic Games Store was announced, Steam revealed a new revenue ratio -- but it only affects a handful of ultra-successful developers.
+Just before the Epic Games Store was announced, Valve revealed a new revenue ratio for Steam -- but it only affects a handful of ultra-successful developers.

 Today on Steam, any game that makes more than $10 million earns developers 75 percent of its revenue, while titles that earn more than $50 million net its creators 80 percent of all subsequent earnings.
 Of course, this move doesn't do much to appease independent and mid-tier developers, who can earn 88 percent of all revenue on the Epic Games Store.
 Even the new Discord store offers a split of 90/10.